lspitzner/brittany/docs/implementation/bridoc-design.md

 -- The pure BriDoc: What we really want, but cannot use everywhere due -- to sharing issues.
 -- Isomorphic to `BriDocF Identity`.
-We still use this type, because -- then we have to unwrap the `Identities` only in once place. data BriDoc
+We still use this type, because -- then we have to unwrap the `Identities` only in once place after reducing -- the tree to a non-exponentially-sized one. data BriDoc
   = BDEmpty
   | BDLit !Text